ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_materialdata.md

 #### find_materials(\*\*properties)

-Find materials with the given properties or property ranges
+Find materials with the given properties or property ranges.

 * **Parameters:**
   - properties: Arbitrary material properties which must be matched.

-: Note that a single property value can be given as string,
+    Note that a single property value can be given as string, number, or min-max range.
-      number or min-max range
 * **Returns:**
   A list with materials which match the given properties.
-If nothing matches an empty list is returned.
+If nothing matches, then an empty list is returned.
 * **Examples:**
   ```pycon
   >>> material_data = db.models['model.1'].material_data